frankshearar/Home/Global-Tools---NuGet-Implementation.md

 ##### Error cases
 NuGet restore will not succeed in the following scenarios.
+[Task 6198](https://github.com/NuGet/Home/issues/6198)

 | Scenario | Status |
 | ------------- |:-------------:|